erenyildiz33/erenyildiz33.github.io/_posts/2013-12-28-introducing-hyde.md

 title: Eren Yildiz
 ---

-I hold a Ph.D. degree from the Department of Computer Engineering at Ege University, specializing in embedded systems.
-Specifically, I am interested in exploring the realm of batteryless sensor devices that harvest power from ambient energy sources like RF, solar, and vibration.
-Throughout my Ph.D. thesis, I have dedicated my efforts to investigating system support for these devices, particularly focusing on intermitting programming and developing novel runtime techniques and hardware advancements.
-The primary objectives of my research are to enhance the programmability, energy efficiency, and overall performance of batteryless devices.
+I am a Postdoctoral Researcher at the Georgia Institute of Technology, specializing in embedded systems with a particular focus on batteryless sensor devices.
+I earned my Ph.D. in Computer Engineering from Ege University, where my research concentrated on energy-harvesting systems powered by ambient sources such as RF, solar, and vibration.
+My work investigates system-level support for intermittently powered devices, contributing to areas like runtime software, hardware/software co-design, and intermittent computing.
+The central aim of my research is to enable ultra-low-power and self-sustaining systems that can operate reliably without batteries.
+By enhancing the programmability, energy efficiency, and resilience of these devices, I aim to contribute to the development of sustainable and environmentally conscious computing technologies for a greener future.

 ### Research Interests